meshery/meshery/docs/_adapters/kuma/kuma.md

 - [Bookinfo]({{site.baseurl}}/guides/sample-apps#bookinfo)
   - The sample BookInfo application displays information about a book, similar to a single catalog entry of an online book store.

-### SMI Conformance Capability

-Meshery allows you to analyze the compliance status and functional capabilities of your service mesh.
-This allows you to compare high-level functional differences between service meshes and verify whether your service mesh is conformant with the SMI specification.

-Learn more about the SMI specification and [Meshery's conformance test suite]({{ site.baseurl }}/tasks/service-mesh-interface).